MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample6.md

   * Allows to load a 8-bit tag volume
   * The tags are used to select a per-object LUT and/or material
   * A 2D LUT can be provided using `LUTConcat` or `SoLUTEditor2D`
-  * Per-tag materials can be provided by adding multiple materials to the *inMaterial* scene
+  * Per-tag materials can be provided by adding multiple materials to the <field>inMaterial</field>* input
   * Useful to render segmented objects
 * [SoPathTracerVolumeInstance](https://mevislabdownloads.mevis.de/docs/current/MeVisLab/Standard/Documentation/Publish/ModuleReference/SoPathTracerVolumeInstance.html#SoPathTracerVolumeInstance) can be used to render a [SoPathTracerVolume](https://mevislabdownloads.mevis.de/docs/current/MeVisLab/Standard/Documentation/Publish/ModuleReference/SoPathTracerVolume.html#SoPathTracerVolume) with differnt transformation, subvolume, LUT, material, ...
   * Allows to instantiate an existing volume